 One day while browsing Netflix, I came upon a documentary on the art of cocktail making called Hey Bartender.
 One of the bars featured happened to be a popular, yet rather secretive, award-winning spot called Employees Only.
 Of course, upon googling the address…how can this be?
 I pass by this place constantly, but never realized it was there!

 Let me explain.

-The bar/restaurant is nestled in the West Village and appears very lowkey from the outside.
+The bar/restaurant is nestled in the West Village and very unassuming from the outside that’s easy to miss.
 Blacked out with velvet curtains, the only thing visible from the window is a neon Psychic sign.
 The only clue that there MUST be some activity inside is a lone bouncer standing outside when open for business.
 Upon entering, it looks as if you’ve entered a speakeasy.
 The bar actually curves around the length of the dimly lit saloon, ingeniously made so that everyone who sits down at it can see each other without having to constantly maneuver.

 Arrive early to avoid the crowds and dress to impress considering the one obstacle (the bouncer) can keep you from entering.